 Earlier in the year (before moving to Tokyo) I visited Taiwan for the third time and spent a very enjoyable week travelling down the east cost by train.
 Along the way I stopped off at Taitung (台東市) – a rather unremarkable small city but the gateway to my intended destination of Green Island (綠島).

-Getting there is no mean feat as your choices area either a scary flight in a small plane or a stomach churning ferry journey (cheaper).
-I choose the latter, and while I managed to hold on to the contents of my stomach over the 1 hour trip, many others didn’t fare so well (see the video above to know what to expect).
+Getting there is no mean feat as your choices are either a scary flight in a small plane or a stomach-churning ferry journey (cheaper).
+I choose the latter, and while I managed to hold on to the contents of my stomach over the 1-hour trip, many others didn’t fare so well (see the video above to know what to expect).

 Upon arrival on dry land things rapidly improved, even if the weather wasn’t much to get excited about.
 While you would normally require a license to rent a scooter in Taiwan the rules are pretty much ignored on the island so after dumping my bags at a run-down holiday chalet I did just that and hit the road to see what I could find.

 Bearing in mind that I knew practically nothing about the island at that time, halfway around the 6-square mile island I was surprised to come across what turned out to be an enormous derelict prison camp.
 Seeing as there didn’t seem to be anyone around I literally drove straight up to the enormous steel gates and wandered inside.